 Where can you get a pilgrim passport?

-You can buy a St. Olavsleden pilgrim passport for a symbolic amount at all tourist information offices in Sweden along the trail, as well as in the parish of Selånger, at the cultural centre in Stiklestad (kulturcentrat i Stiklestad) and at Nidaros pilegrimsgård in Trondheim.
+You can buy a St. Olavsleden pilgrim passport for a symbolic amount at all tourist information offices in Sweden along the trail (please check opening hours), as well as in the parish of Selånger, at the cultural centre in Stiklestad (kulturcentrat i Stiklestad) and at Nidaros pilegrimsgård in Trondheim.
+You can also order a pilgrim passport at this private online shop.

 Pilgrim diploma– Olav’s letter